Skip to main content

 How It Works

-InfiniFrame registers a custom URL scheme (app://) and handles all requests from the WebView internally — Blazor component files, JavaScript, and CSS are served from an IFileProvider backed by your wwwroot/ folder There is no localhost server; all communication happens through the native browser bridge
+InfiniFrame serves Blazor resources from an internal origin (app://localhost/) and handles requests inside the native host.
+Blazor component files, JavaScript, and CSS are served from an IFileProvider backed by your wwwroot/ folder.
+There is no external ASP.NET server required; all communication happens through the native browser bridge.

 Project Setup